joostkremers/ebib/docs/index.md

 ## Screenshots

-Visually, Ebib is not very spectacular.
-But to get an impression of what it looks like, you can look at the following three screenshots.
+Visually, Ebib is not very spectacular, but to get an impression of what it looks like, you can look at the following three screenshots.
 The first shows Ebib’s standard lay-out, with the list of entry keys in the top window and the fields of the currently highlighted entry in the bottom window.
-The field values displayed in a greenish colour come from the cross-referenced entry.
+The field values displayed in a lighter gray colour come from the cross-referenced entry.
 (The colours Ebib uses are inherited from the current colour theme, but they can be customised independently.)

 In the second image, which uses an alternative partial-frame layout, the string `"Geraci"` is highlighted as the result of a text search.
 It also shows a buffer with a note for the highlighted entry.
-The third screenshot shows the strings buffer, where you can edit the `@String` definitions in the database.
+The third screenshot shows the strings buffer in the lower window, where you can edit the `@String` definitions in the database.

 <a href="images/Main-view.png">
 <img style="width:192px;height:106px" src="images/tn-Main-view.png" alt="screenshot 1" /></a>